CorDamir/mildew-alert/README.md

     - Display table showing uploaded images and ML model classifications

   - Button 2
-    - Generate table with image names and ML model classifications with option to download
+    - Generate table with image names and ML model classifications

+  - Button 3
+    - Download generated report table

 ### Page 4: Project Hypothesis and Validation

-- TODO: self-explanatory by page name
+- Status element 1
+  - Project hypothesis

+- Status element 2
+  - Validation steps

+- Status element 3
+  - Conclusion

 ### Page 5: ML Performance Metrics

+- Expander 1
+  - Dataset distribution

+- Expander 2
+  - Model summary

+- Expander 3
+  - Model fiting / training

+- Expander 4
-- TODO: descriptive performance metrics
+  - Model performance

 ## Unfixed Bugs

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- No known unfixed issues

 ## Deployment

 ### Heroku

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: [Mildew Alert!](https://mildew-alert-5e353bb60aa4.herokuapp.com/)

-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.
+- The project was deployed to Heroku using the following steps:

+  1. Set the runtime.txt "Python version" to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+For this project is is 3.12
+  2. Build minimum requirements.txt file required for deployment function without exceeding 500MB limit
+  3. Set Procfile and setup.sh file
-1. Log in to Heroku and create an App
+  4. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
+  5. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+  6. Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+  7. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.
+  8. On any errors inspect log and correct accordingly repeating required steps
+  9. Click on View App and test

 ## Main Data Analysis and Machine Learning Libraries